Guide

 Organizations that use fund accounting

-Various organizations can implement a fund accounting system, but it’s most common in government entities and nonprofits.
+Various organizations can implement a fund accounting system, but it's most common in government entities and nonprofits.
 Federal, state, and local government levels use fund accounting.
-Entities can also set up categories to identify different revenue sources and expenditures, such as specific revenue funds, permanent funds, general funds, debt service funds, and capital project funds.
+Entities can also set up categories to identify different revenue sources and expenditures, with official guidance clarifying the definitions of the general fund, special revenue fund, permanent fund, debt service fund, and capital projects fund.

 Nonprofit organizations using fund accounting can include churches, hospitals, universities and colleges, nursing homes, and artistic foundations.
 It's particularly common among those registered as 501(c)(3) organizations with the IRS to show that spending is allocated for specific purposes.
 Fund accounting helps track how the money is used, who gave the funds, and how its use was restricted.